-Vistara chief Leslie Thng on Wednesday announced that senior employees will be going on compulsory leave without pay for up to three days between April 15 and 30 as a measure to further conserve the airline's cash flow amid lockdown to combat the COVID-19 threat.
+Vistara chief Leslie Thng on Wednesday announced that senior employees would be going on compulsory leave without pay for up to three days between April 15 and 30 as a measure further to conserve the airline’s cash flow amid lockdown to combat the COVID-19 threat.

 On March 27, the airline had also introduced compulsory leave without pay for up to three days between April 1 and April 14 for the same set of senior employees.

 The compulsory no-pay leave will affect around 1,200 employees in senior grades.
 The remaining 2,800 employees of the airline such as members of cabin crew and ground handling services will be unaffected.

 The Vistara chief said in an email to employees, which has been accessed by PTI, that the airline is planning to restart flight operations in a phased manner whenever the government allows it to do so.

 “With the announcement by the government of India on extending the lockdown, we continue to suspend all our domestic and international operations till May 3, 2020, and this further impacted significantly on our cash flow with no revenue being generated over an extended period of time,” Thng said.